-Our Company and the financial professional servicing your account(s) are compensated in the following ways: Salary; Bonus; and Product Sales Commissions.
-Financial professionals' compensation is based on the amount of client assets they service; the products sold (i.e. differential compensation); and the revenue the firm earns from the person's services or recommendations.
+The financial professionals servicing your account(s) are compensated a percentage of the advisory fee.
+Financial professionals' compensation is based on the amount of client assets they service and the revenue the firm earns from the person's services or recommendations.